Case file operations

 If you only want to update one of the fields you only have to send this one in the request.

-Delete "Case file"
+Update "Case file" status

 HTTP Request